 As stated in the previous subsection, the reason for collisions is the fact that the PROs of the spacecraft are intersecting in the x-y plane of the LVLH frame.
-In order to prevent collisions, the spacecraft must be placed on concentric PROs.
+One way to prevent collisions is to place the spacecraft on concentric PROs.
 If the PROs are concentric, then any two spacecraft will either be on PROs that do not intersect because one is completely inside the other or they will be on the same PRO with one following the other.
-Either way the spacecraft cannot collide unless they are on the same PRO with the same phase but this can only happen if they are initialized at the same position, which is very unlikely.
-In order to find the initial conditions for concentric PROs, we once again look at the solutions to the HCW equations, which are shown in Eq.
-(4).
+Either way the spacecraft cannot collide unless they are on the same PRO with the same phase.
+In order to find the initial conditions for concentric PROs, the solutions to the HCW equations (4) are used.